LAFLAMIE1024/Dissertation/July.md

 - 05/07/2024

   Missing data is not necessary of one type.
 It could be MAR and MNAR at the same time.
   Being metioned in this blog [Diagnosing Type of Missing Data (MCAR, MAR, MNAR)](https://www.reddit.com/r/AskStatistics/comments/17nigqk/diagnosing_type_of_missing_data_mcar_mar_mnar/), we can't do much about MCAR (deletion) and MNAR (better improve data set) as both of they usually do not provide further information of missingness.
-So what we are looking for is "the patterns in the missingness", and "do the records where a given feature is missing have a different distribution than the records where the feature isn't missing?"
+So what we are looking for is "the patterns in the missingness", and "do the **records where a given feature is missing** have a different distribution than the **records where the feature isn't missing**?"
     * If the answer to that question is a clear "yes", then that feature **isn't missing at random**.\
-      Value missing here is significantly different from the other values in this column -> Missing not at random
+      What's the distribution of those records?
     * A clear "no" means the feature is missing completely at random.
     * If it's less clear then the feature can be likely said to be missing at random, but could also go either way.\
       It could also be the result of **multiple sources of missingness**.